Jak McCourt: Northampton Town

 In June 2016, McCourt signed a two-year contract with League One club Northampton Town, in a move that reunited him with his former Port Vale boss Rob Page.
 However, he picked up a shoulder injury in pre-season training, which required surgery and an enforced two-month absence.
 He scored his first senior goal in a 1–1 draw with Scunthorpe United at Glanford Park on 8 October.
 He received his first sending off seven days later after picking up two yellow cards in a 3–1 defeat to Millwall at Sixfields Stadium.
-He was transfer-listed by new manager Justin Edinburgh in May 2017 after falling out of the first team in the second half of the 2016–17 season.
+He was transfer-listed by new manager Justin Edinburgh in May 2017 after falling out of the first-team in the second half of the 2016–17 season.

 Chesterfield

-McCourt negotiated his release from Northampton and joined newly relegated League Two side Chesterfield on a two-year deal in July 2017.
-He scored six goals in 39 appearances across the 2017–18 season as the "Spireites" were relegated out of the English Football League into the National League, and he was made available for a free transfer by new manager Martin Allen in May 2018.
+McCourt negotiated his release from Northampton and joined newly-relegated League Two side Chesterfield on a two-year deal in July 2017.
+He scored six goals in 39 appearances across the 2017–18 season as the "Spireites" were relegated out of the English Football League into the National League.
+He was made available for a free transfer by new manager Martin Allen in May 2018.